Mbed-TLS/TF-PSA-Crypto/SECURITY.md

 ## Maintained branches

-Only the `main` branch get security fixes.
+Only the `main` branch gets security fixes.
 Users are urged to always use the latest version of the `main` branch.

 ## Threat model